 for Thormahlen Harps.

-care instructions and you can check out Steve Moss's videos
+out Steve Moss’s videos at:

 About Harp Strings

 to Tune Your Harp, Part 1

 Tuning Pin Slippage